Our intimate relationships are a source of enormous satisfaction… when they are going well.

 The question I often get asked is “what if my partner won’t come?”

-For those of you who are familiar with psychotherapeutic terminology, I would describe myself as an integrative practitioner, but being committed to the Person Centred approach as my core theoretical model.
+For those of you who are familiar with psychotherapeutic terminology, I would describe myself as an integrative psychotherapy practitioner, but being committed to the Person Centred psychotherapy approach as my core theoretical model.

 I am also heavily influenced by cognitive behavioural therapy, Freudian psychoanalysis and transpersonal perspectives.